HelloWorld183L/StudentMentoringApp/README.md

 ### Windows
 By default, Windows disables running scripts so we will need to get around this.
 Execute the below Powershell command to enable running scripts (this will not work otherwise).

-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+### `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 **Note**: This may not be a good command to run on university computers (might not work anyway and maybe the admins won't be happy).
-Use this on personal computers.`
+Use this on personal computers.

-To activate the environment, use the command ".\mentoring-env\bin\activate".
+To activate the environment, use the command:
+### `.\mentoring-env\bin\activate`

 ### MacOS/Linux
 To activate the environment, use the command "source mentoring-env/bin/activate" to activate the environment.